-Because of human activity, the sound intensity in certain sea areas increased by 20 decibels in the last 50 years.
+Because of human activity, the sound intensity in certain sea areas increased by 20 decibels over the last 50 years.
 Studies in underwater bioacoustics demonstrated that noise pollution has dangerous consequences on marine wildlife.
-People usually think about marine mammals because of their hearing sensitivity and of their dependence on underwater sound to feed, migrate and communicate.
+People usually think about marine mammals because of their hearing sensitivity and of their dependence on underwater sound to feed, migrate and communicate, but many more marine organisms are affected by sound.

 Turbidity impact on marine ecosystems was also studied by scientists.
 Because turbidity blocks light penetration, it directly impacts the growth of benthic life.
-Materials in suspension in water modify the filtration capacity of bivalves and pelagic species distribution with a huge impact on young animals.
-Finally, turbidity frees chemicals substances trapped and accumulated for decades in the sea floor that can come in suspension in the sea column and then the human chain food.
+Materials in suspension in water modify the filtration capacity of bivalves and pelagic species with a huge impact on young animals.
+Finally, turbidity caused by disturbance of the soil frees chemical substances trapped and accumulated for decades in the sea floor that can come in suspension in the sea column and then the human food chain.
 It can also reach mortal thresholds for living species.

 This bioaccumulation phenomenon requires monitoring of water quality and marine sediments.
 Moreover, harbour zones are more affected by these pollutions and need particular attention.